 New Zealand Registered Dietitian

-I am a qualified dietitian and have been working in New Zealand for almost ten years.
+I am a qualified dietitian and have been working in New Zealand for over ten years.
 I am a bit of a foodie and have grown to love the gym.
 I say ‘grown’ because this certainly hasn’t always been the case.
 A love of nutrition and wellbeing hasn’t always been my top priority.
 I used to be inactive and make poor food choices which resulted in an unhappy teenager.
 A family health scare, some career guidance and good old fashioned determination on my part saw this path change course.
-The road hasn’t always been easy and I have stumbled; however I am proud to say that for the last 12 years great nutrition and keeping active is exactly where my passion lies and I am thrilled that you have chosen Bitewize Nutrition to help you on your own journey to health through eating well.
+The road hasn’t always been easy and I have stumbled; however I am proud to say that for the last 15 years great nutrition and keeping active is exactly where my passion lies and I am thrilled that you have chosen Bitewize Nutrition to help you on your own journey to health through eating well.

 When I am not in the kitchen, at the gym teaching spin classes or exploring new delicious places to eat with family and friends I love to do a bit of tramping or heading out on my mountain bike, although some trails have certainly gotten the better of me recently!